 - Structural walls

 Although deductions on capital works apply for 40 years from the property’s date of construction, renovations to the structural elements of the building can be claimed from the time of renovation, meaning both new and old properties can benefit in some way from depreciation claims.

 Plant and equipment deductions involve anything that is easily replaceable within the property, including:

 - Water systems

 In order to make a depreciation claim, an investor must obtain a depreciation schedule, which lists the deductions available on a specific property.
-Depreciation rates are determined by the original construction cost of a property.
-When there is no record of the construction cost, a quantity surveyor can estimate it for depreciation purposes and produce a depreciation schedule.
+Depreciation rates are determined by the original construction cost of a property, so when there is no record of the construction cost, a quantity surveyor should estimate it for depreciation purposes and produce a depreciation schedule.